 Accessing your timetable

-We are aiming to publish UniTimetables around 1 August.
+We are aiming to publish UniTimetables by the end of August.
 Using UniTimetables, you can get an overview of all the lectures, seminars, workshops and other taught activities on your course.

 Please remember that UniTimetables will display all relevant teaching activities associated with a course or module, so if it appears that some or all your modules are taught in multiple groups, you will see details for them all – not just the ones that are relevant to you.